Civil Air Patrol BirthdayUpdated: December 23, 2022

-The steps for adults to join CAP includes all the above except adults are only required to attend one meeting, must submit to a fingerprinting, and have a background check.
+The steps for adults to join CAP include all the above, except adults are only required to attend one meeting, must submit to a fingerprinting, and have a background check.
 Membership dues apply for adults as well as for school-age applicants.

 What Do New Members Do In CAP?

 Children who join CAP will learn about military customs and courtesies, aerospace operations and flight, search-and-rescue, and many related areas.
 There is a cadet program with Air Force-styled uniforms for all members.

 There is a rank structure in the cadet program.
 Additionally, there are fitness requirements, leadership training, and promotion opportunities.
 Cadets will find the program similar to other traditional military cadet programs of this type.